 Located in the middle of New Fantasyland, the Seven Dwarfs Mine Train is the literal and figurative centerpiece attraction of the Magic Kingdom land.
 Guests can walk the entire perimeter of the dramatic ride and see its mine train cars snaking in and out of its low-slung mountain.

 Continuing on to the mine, guests encounter some interactive elements to help keep them occupied while waiting to board the ride.
-Disney has been incorporating amusing diversions in the queues of its recently opened and updated attractions.
+Disney has been incorporating amusing diversions in the queues of its recent and updated attractions.
 (It's a great idea and begs the question: What took them—and other parks—so long?)
 Among the activities is a gem washing game in which guests move electronic facsimiles of precious stones in a sluice and match them.

 Rocking Among the Rocks

 Each car on the five-car trains holds four passengers.
 Featuring a first-of-its-kind coaster design, the cars can independently pivot from side to side, somewhat like a baby's cradle.
 (That’s just one of seven cool features of the Seven Dwarfs Mine Train Ride.)
 The amount and intensity of the swinging (which never gets all that intense) depends largely on the weight distribution of the passengers.
 If two hefty dads sit on the right side of the cars with their two small children occupying the seats on the left, there wouldn't be as much rocking as there would be in a more balanced car.

 (If you happen to end up with nobody sitting next to you, as I did on one of my rides, there could be virtually no side-to-side movement.)